hippo74/website/src/content/pages/education.md

 ---
-name: papers
+name: education
-title: Papers
+title: Education
-text: this is the text on the papers page.
+text: this is the text on the education page.
 papers:
   - description: >-
       Sed posuere consectetur est at lobortis.
 Morbi leo risus, porta ac